AswinYokesh/NASSCOM/README.md

 The Testing Process
 After a chip is packaged, it moves from the Processing Zone to a dedicated Testing Area.
 Here, the package is placed on a tray and then loaded into a test socket on a package board.
 This setup allows the testing machine to make electrical contact with the chip.
 The testing process typically involves three key steps:

-1. AOST (Assembly Open and Short Test): This is the first check, which is a simple electrical test.
+**1. AOST (Assembly Open and Short Test):** This is the first check, which is a simple electrical test.
 It verifies that all the pins or solder balls on the package are properly connected and that there are no accidental short circuits.

-2. Burn-in: This step involves putting the chips under thermal and voltage stress for a set period.
+**2. Burn-in:** This step involves putting the chips under thermal and voltage stress for a set period.
 This process, which can take several hours, is designed to accelerate aging and force any chips with hidden defects or weak connections to fail early.
 It weeds out components that would otherwise fail soon after a device is sold.

-3. Final Test: The final test is a comprehensive, multi-part check.
+**3. Final Test:** The final test is a comprehensive, multi-part check.
 It involves running the chip at both cold and hot temperatures to ensure it performs correctly across its entire specified operating range.
 This test validates the chip's functional, parametric (e.g., speed and power), and reliability specifications.

 These tests ensure that the packaged chip is not only functional but also reliable and durable enough to withstand the demands of its intended application.